Can You Do EMDR at Home? A Therapist’s Guide to Self-Directed EMDR

 Writing about distressing memories while using bilateral tapping can be an effective self-EMDR technique.
 Try this:

-1️⃣ Write down a negative belief or traumatic event.
+1️⃣ Write down a negative belief or a low-intensity stressor.

 2️⃣ Engage in bilateral stimulation (eye movements, tapping, or audio).

-3️⃣ Write down positive reprocessing statements after completing the exercise.
+3️⃣ Write down a more accurate or compassionate belief after completing the exercise.

 Many people who search for self-guided EMDR are not trying to “skip” therapy.
 They are trying to stay safe.